DrThomasAger/smile/README.md

 ## Technical Advantages of (: Smile

-As someone who has been in computer science for over a decade, this moment in prompt engineering reminds me of the moment when raw text became HTML, or unstructured data became markdown.

 ***(: Smile*** is easy to **learn**, easy to **read**, and easy to **scale**.
 It makes every prompt: